RobustIntellingence/Robust-Intellingence/README.md

 - Not reactive — real-time protection system
 - Not generic — designed for AI-native threats

+---

+## 🔮 Future Vision
+...

+We believe AI will power everything.

+But without security:
+- AI cannot be trusted
+- Systems can be manipulated
+- Data becomes a liability

+Robust Intelligence aims to become:
+👉 The default security layer for all AI systems.

+---

+## 🚀 Join Us Early
+...

+We are building from the ground up.

+Be early.
+Be part of the future.

+Follow us and stay updated.

+---

 ## Disclaimer

 This project is in early-stage development.